SIG7Pro/RapItUp/README.txt

 ______________________

 Hotkeys:
-X - Spawn notes.
+WASD - Spawn notes.
-T/U - Select.
-(Main Menu.)
-Esc/Backsapce - Return (Ingame and in options.)
-I/R - Add HP + Score
-K/F - Remove HP + Score
+Arrow Keys - Hit notes.
+(Both go to the right side of the screen.)

-O/P - Head to (WIP) options.
-(When ingame.)
+Esc/Backsapce - Head to Title/Menu

 `/~ - Enable HaxeFlixel debugger.
 (When compiled for debug.)